alexanderkotsev/INSPIRE_Geoportal/DATA_SIMPLIFICATION_PROPOSAL.md

 - **name** element contains the name of the service,
 - **function** element contains a CI_OnLineFunctionCode element with codeListValue *information* from codelist http://standards.iso.org/iso/19139/resources/gmxCodelists.xml#CI_OnLineFunctionCode to denote *GetCapabilities*.

+#### View - WMS - GetCapabilities
+_Note: this example shall also apply to the definition of a WMTS service, using the proper codelists defined before

 ```xml
 <gmd:transferOptions>
   <gmd:MD_DigitalTransferOptions>